singlavinod/Self-Driving-Car-NanoDegree-Udacity/Term1-Computer-Vision-and-Deep-Learning/Project3-Behavioral-Cloning/writeup_report.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 and 3x3 filter sizes and depths between 24 and 64 (model.py lines 86-90).
+My model consists of a convolution neural network with 2x2 filter sizes and depths between 24 and 64 (model.py lines 86-90).

 The model includes RELU layers to introduce nonlinearity (code lines 86-90), and the data is normalized in the model using a Keras lambda layer (code line 85).